 North Carolina Central University

-North Carolina Central University undergrad student body is about 4,000.
+The North Carolina Central University undergraduate student body is 4,000.
 It awards the highest number of baccalaureates to Black students of all institutions of higher learning in the state.
-It earns distinction as one of the top ten public campuses nationally in receipt of applications from African-American students.
-It is one of the leading public campuses nationally in awarding bachelor’s degrees to Blacks who go on to receive a doctorate from a U.S. university.
+It earns the distinction as one of the Top 10 public campuses nationally in receipt of applications from African American students.
 Undergraduate fields of study include:

 Hospitality & Tourism Management

 NCCU is also one of the leading public campuses nationally in awarding bachelor’s degrees to Blacks who go on to receive a doctorate from an American university.